 The anomalous dimensions and the value of the potential $U$ for these solutions are:

-The fixed point $[B^-]$ exists only for $M=3$.
-When $M>3$, the fixed point $[B^+]$ does not survive for large $\hat{\epsilon}$, and instead merges with another fixed point, $[E^-]$, that exists for $M>3$.
+The fixed-point $[B^-]$ exists only for $M=3$.
+When $M>3$, the fixed-point $[B^+]$ does not survive for large $\hat{\epsilon}$, and instead merges with another fixed-point, $[E^-]$, that exists for $M>3$.
 The solution $[F^\pm]$ in \eqref{m=3,largeepsilon2} can be generalized to all $M \geq 3$.

 We now discuss solutions for $M>3$.